 The Environment, Economy, Development, and Sustainability (EEDS) major prepares students to address some of the most pressing challenges facing society today, like unprecedented environmental change, resource scarcities, and growing social inequalities.
 Students gain practical skills in managing economic, social, and environmental change.

-The Environment, Economy, Development and Sustainability (EEDS) major is a multi-disciplinary degree program that focuses on the human dimensions of sustainability.
-This cutting-edge major provides students with the opportunity to manage change, think holistically, and assess sustainable development in a variety of settings.
-EEDS will equip students with the knowledge and skills necessary to launch a career in sustainability in the private, public or non-profit sectors.
+The EEDS course of study is systems-focused and provides students with the tools to manage change, think holistically, and assess sustainable development in a variety of settings.
+EEDS graduates are equipped with the knowledge and skills necessary to launch a career in sustainability in the private, public or non-profit sectors.

-Students may choose 1 of the following 4 specializations in which to focus:
+Students may choose 1 of the following 3 specializations as a focus area:

 Sustainability and Business- This specialization addresses why and how businesses and organizations are incorporating sustainability into their practices, both on the strategic and operational levels.

 Environmental Economics and Policy Analysis- Students in this specialization will gain the knowledge and skills needed to determine and express the monetary value of ecosystem services in our market-based policies, environmental regulations, and international agreements.

 Community and International Development- This specialization provides a detailed understanding of community planning, local economies, and social change.
 Students will learn how to best implement positive social, economic, and environmental change within a community.
 International development focuses on the reduction of long-term poverty by developing approaches that promote improved, secure and sustainable livelihood strategies for those whose basic survival depends directly on the natural environment.